Nabiran Khatun

-Nabiran Khatun (Bengali: নবীরন খাতুন) is a Bangladeshi professional footballer who plays as a centre-back for Farashganj SC, the Bangladesh U20 national team and the Bangladesh national team.
+Nabiran Khatun (নবীরন খাতুন /bn/; born 18 December 2006) is a Bangladeshi professional footballer who plays as a centre-back for BKSP, the Bangladesh U20 national team and the Bangladesh national team.

 Early life

-Born in Magura, Nabiran Khatun comes from a muslim family.
+Born in Magura, Nabiran Khatun comes from a Muslim family.
 In 2017, she was admitted to Bangladesh Krira Shikkha Protishtan as a fifth-grade student at its Savar campus, marking the formal beginning of her football journey.
-The girl from Magura once led her district team to the JFA U-14 title during the height of the pandemic, in late 2020.
-That day, she scored twice in the final.
+She led the Magura district team to the JFA U-14 title, scoring twice in the final.

 Club career

-Farashganj SC
+Farashganj

-Nabiran played for Farashganj SC in the Bangladesh Women’s Football League since 2024.
+Nabiran played for Farashganj in the Bangladesh Women's Football League 2024.

 International career

+Youth

-Nabiran had played all four matches in the team's runners-up run in 2022 SAFF U-18 Women's Championship.
-She was the member of 2023 SAFF U-20 Women's Championship and 2024 SAFF U-19 Women's Championship winning team.
-Till then, she used to play as a striker.
+Nabiran featured in all four matches as Bangladesh finished runners-up at the 2022 SAFF U-18 Women's Championship.
+She was subsequently a member of the Bangladesh squads that won the 2023 SAFF U-20 Women's Championship and the 2024 SAFF U-19 Women's Championship.
+During this period, she primarily played as a forward.

+She appeared in all of Bangladesh's matches during the victorious campaign at the 2025 SAFF U-20 Women's Championship.
+She also appeared in all three matches of the 2026 AFC U-20 Women's Asian Cup qualification, helping Bangladesh to qualify for the 2026 AFC U-20 Women's Asian Cup for the first time in the nation's history.

+Senior

-She had her first senior team callup for two friendly match against United Arab Emirates in March 2025.
-During the preparations for UAE friendlies, the head coach Peter Butler converted and trained her as a defender, that's how she became a defender.
-She was a member of team Bangladesh which secured qualification for the 2026 AFC Women's Asian Cup for the first time in history.
-The team topped Group C in the 2026 qualifiers with, defeating Bahrain 7–0, Myanmar 2–1, and Turkmenistan 7–0, finishing with nine points from three matches.
-The historic qualification was confirmed after a 2–2 draw between Bahrain and Turkmenistan ensured Bangladesh’s top position in the group.
+Nabiran had her first senior team callup for friendly matches against United Arab Emirates in March 2025.
+During the preparations for UAE friendlies, the head coach Peter Butler converted and trained her as a defender.
+She was a member of the Bangladesh team which secured qualification for the 2026 AFC Women's Asian Cup for the first time.
+Nabiran made her international debut on 24 October 2025, in a friendly match against Thailand.
+In February 2026, she was named in the final squad for the AFC Women's Asian Cup.

-She played all the matches in the team's winning run in 2025 SAFF U-20 Women's Championship.
-Bangladesh secured qualification for the 2026 AFC U-20 Women's Asian Cup for the first time in history through 2026 AFC U-20 Women's Asian Cup qualification, where she played all three matches.

-Nabiran made her international debut for Bangladesh on 24 October 2025, in an international friendly match against Thailand.